The ultimate guide to cycling the Isle of Wight

 In Search of Jimi

-Named after Jimi Hendrix famous 1970 performance on the Island, In Search of Jimi is a seven-mile route that takes you from Freshwater Bay to the Isle of Wight Festival site in Newport.
-You will pass a range of great spots, including the Jimi Hendrix statue which is ideal for memorable family photos.
-It is also a nice opportunity to get some of the little ones into Jimi's famous music.
+Named after Jimi Hendrix's famous 1970 performance on the Island, In Search of Jimi is a seven-mile route that takes you from Freshwater Bay to the Isle of Wight Festival site in Newport.
+You'll pass a range of great spots, including the Jimi Hendrix statue, which is ideal for memorable family photos.

 Find out more